 This follows my mom’s original recipe as best as I can remember, and it tastes like home.

-You’ll want to make sure that if you are using dried legumes, clean them fully and get rid of any grit or dirt that might be lurking in the bag.
+You’ll want to make sure that if you are using dried legumes, clean them fully and get rid of any grit or dirt that might be lurking in the bag (and be sure to read our article on reducing pesky gas!).

 You can use canned legumes instead, and I often have.
 Being a mother of three doesn’t leave me with much extra time on my hands, so pulling out a can works in a pinch.